 STUDIO OUTTAKES AND JAMS

-So many files and CDs are circulating that it is pretty impossible to detail them all.
+So many files and CDs have circulated that it is pretty impossible to detail them all.

 So here are some details of just a few.
 What you see here is duplicated on dozens of other similar collections and the collections listed here duplicate each other.